GoogleCloudPlatform/professional-services-data-validator/docs/installation.md

 # Data Validation Tool Installation Guide
-The data validation tool can be installed on any machine that has Python 3.6+ installed.

 The tool natively supports BigQuery connections.
 If you need to connect to other databases such as Teradata or Oracle, you will need to install the appropriate connection libraries.
 (See the [Connections](connections.md) page for details)